couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

   * Renamed RequestTimeoutException to TimeoutException
   * Added Unambiguous and Ambiguous Timeout Exception
 * Nov 22, 2019 - Revision #8 (by Michael Nitchinger)
-  * Added a “not_found” payload case to ViewNotFound (in addition to 404)
+  * Added a "not_found" payload case to ViewNotFound (in addition to 404)
 * Dec 6, 2019 - Revision #9 (by Michael Nitchinger)
   * Subdoc DeltaRangeException changed to DeltaInvalidException
-  * Added #124 - #129, explicit “explosion” of all xattr exceptions into the list
+  * Added #124 - #129, explicit "explosion" of all xattr exceptions into the list
   * Changed ParsingFailed to ParsingFailure
   * Changed PlanningFailed to PlanningFailure
   * Changed CompilationFailed to CompilationFailure